CrowdStrike/ember-headless-table/docs/plugins/sticky-column/index.md

 None

+### Accessibility

+If making sticky-columns a user-configurable feature, it's recommended to use `<button>`s or radio inputs for configuring if a column sticks at all, or to the left or right side.

 ### Helpers + StrictMode

 There are convenience helpers for aiding in more ergonomic template usage when using this plugin.